kins-dev/igrill-smoker/readme.md

 You must have a Raspberry Pi 3 (only tested on B)

 This assumes you've done the basic setup of network and updated the system.
-Rember, you probably want to enable ssh access
+Rember, you probably want to enable ssh access.

-Also you must have your iGrill V2 ready to complete the installation and setup
+Also you must have your iGrill V2 ready to complete the installation and setup.

-Either download and run go.sh or run the following commands
+Either download and run ```go.sh``` or run the following commands:

 ```bash
 git clone https://git.kins.dev/igrill-smoker